 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Wash and dry all produce.
 Halve, peel, and dice onion.
 Drain and rinse beans and corn, keeping them separate.

 Melt 2 TBSP butter in a medium pot over medium-high heat.
 Add onion and cook until softened, 4-5 minutes.
 Stir in rice, beans, stock concentrate, and half the Southwest Spice (you’ll use the rest later).
 Add ¾ cup water (1½ cups for 4 servings) and a big pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes.
 Keep covered off heat until ready to serve.

 Meanwhile, dry corn thoroughly with paper towels, removing as much moisture as possible.
-Heat a large pan over high heat.
-Add corn and cook, stirring occasionally, until lightly charred, 3-5 minutes.
+Heat a large, preferably nonstick, pan over high heat.
+Add corn and cook, stirring occasionally, until lightly charred, 4-6 minutes.
 (TIP: If corn begins to pop, cover pan.)
 Season with salt and pepper.

 While corn cooks, dice tomato.
 Zest and quarter lime.
-Finely chop cilantro leaves and stems.
+Finely chop cilantro.
 In a medium bowl, combine corn, tomato, half the cilantro, remaining Southwest Spice, a pinch of lime zest, a large drizzle of olive oil, and a squeeze of lime juice to taste.
 Season with plenty of salt and pepper.